 Sculptor Gutzon Borglum was very concerned with the effects of light on the memorial.
-He spent many hours studying the different shadows that were produced by the sun and made many adjustments so the best viewing could be achieved.
-His intention was to achieve optimal viewing during the daylight hours.
+He spent hours studying the different shadows produced by the sun and made many adjustments to achieve the best viewing during daylight hours.

-Things changed in 1939 during the Roosevelt figure dedication.
-During that dedication many different artificial ways of lighting the memorial were tried.
+Things changed in 1939 during the Theodore Roosevelt figure dedication when many different artificial ways of lighting the memorial were tried.
 The techniques ranged from shooting off flares to aerial bomb bursts and the use of searchlights.
 None of these were very successful.

-In April, 1948, Superintendent J. Estes Suter attended a meeting at Weaver AFB (now Ellsworth Air Force Base) regarding a way to light the memorial by searchlights.
-Time was running short because in May there was going to be a Rapid City Junior Chamber of Commerce celebration and the sponsors wanted the memorial lit.
+In April, 1948, Superintendent J. Estes Suter attended a meeting at Weaver Air Force Base (now Ellsworth Air Force Base) regarding a way to light the memorial by searchlights in time for a Rapid City Junior Chamber of Commerce celebration in May.

-In December, 1948, the superintendent and three engineers from the regional office in Omaha, NE, met with the Black Hills Power and Light Company to discuss a plan to light the memorial.
-By August, 1949, Black Hills Power and Light had completed installing a power line from Keystone to Mount Rushmore and the construction of power distribution boxes began.
+In December, 1948, Superintendent Suter and three engineers from the National Park Service regional office in Omaha, Nebraska, met with the Black Hills Power and Light Company to discuss a plan to light the memorial.
+By August, 1949, Black Hills Power and Light had completed installation of a power line from Keystone to Mount Rushmore and began constructing power distribution boxes.

 By mid February of 1951, the additional light bank was completed and tested.
-This third bank of lights consisted of 8 searchlights (1,000 watts each) and it was located to the east of the memorial.
+This third bank of lights consisted of eight searchlights (1,000 watts each) and was located to the east of the memorial.
 The three banks of lights now totaled 62 lights and equaled 89,000 watts.

-As technology progressed a new upgrading of lights took place in 1990 and then again in 1998.
-The 1998 upgrade consisted of 32 metal halide and high pressure sodium light equaling 18,800 watts.
+As technology progressed the lighting system was upgraded in 1990 and then again in 1998.
+The 1998 upgrade consisted of 32 metal halide and high pressure sodium lights equaling 18,800 watts.